-During the Canada SROP (June 8 – July 30), you must be enroled in a degree programme that will make you eligible to apply to graduate school at the University of Toronto (UofT) upon completion.
+During the Canada SROP (June 6 – July 29), you must be enroled in or recently graduated from a degree program that will make you eligible to apply to graduate school at the University of Toronto (UofT) upon completion.

 UofT’s School of Graduate Studies created a tool to help you see the degrees from different countries that are equivalent to a Canadian 4-year degree:

 Yes, non-Canadians can apply to the SROP.
-However, Canadian Citizens and Permanent Residents will be given priority during the review process.
+However, Canadian Citizens and Permanent Residents will be given first priority during the review process, and we expect we will get more domestic applicants than spots.
+However, we think there is still value to you in signing up, because everyone who applies gets access to the Application BuildingContinue reading “Can non-Canadians apply?”

 No. Undergraduate students from any university may apply to the SROP.
 Both UofT students and non-UofT students are eligible to apply.